Balm Boyette Scrub Preserve Trail (South of Brandon)

 The Ridgeline Trail, completed in December of 2008, is unlike any trail in our system.
 The climbs are challenging, but within one’s reach.
 The descents are definitely steep enough to cause a moment of hesitation, but the smooth run-out at the bottom puts each drop within your grasp.
 The trail is wide, with few turns; all designed to allow the rider to build and maintain speed.
 This trail is all about going downhill really fast...

 Ridgeline is literally on an island.
 Yes, surrounded by water on all four sides.
 Causeways have been built to allow access.
-With waist deep fern, huge oak trees, and unbelievably high ridges groomed to perfection, is our club’s Fantasy Island.
+With waist deep fern, huge oak trees, and unbelievably high ridges groomed to perfection, this is our club’s Fantasy Island.

 Ridgeline is 2.0 miles of smooth, rolling fun.
 To up the thrill factor, there are 4 optional side loops that have considerably steeper drops.
 Nothing suicidal, but distinctly different, and definitely an attention getter.
 Plus there are some practice Switch-backs here too.